ReviewMyContract.aiReview My Contract

 That logic is sound for genuinely mutual, appropriately calibrated agreements.
 The problem arises when limitation of liability clauses become instruments of unilateral risk-shifting: when one party (typically the larger, more powerful party with a standard-form contract) pushes all risk onto the smaller party, insulates itself from accountability for its own failures, and sets caps so low as to make breach economically rational.

 The "Even If Advised" Problem.
-The phrase "even if advised of the possibility of such damages" appears in the clause quoted above and is standard in most LOL provisions.
+The phrase "even if advised of the possibility of such damages" is standard in most LOL provisions.
 This language has roots in Hadley v.
-Baxendale (1854), the foundational English contract case that established the principle that consequential damages are only recoverable if they were within the contemplation of the parties at contract formation.
+Baxendale (1854), the foundational English contract case establishing that consequential damages are only recoverable if they were within the contemplation of the parties at contract formation.
 The "even if advised" language attempts to contractually override the Hadley rule: even if you told the vendor exactly what downstream harm would result from a breach, you cannot recover it.
 Courts generally enforce this language if it is conspicuous, unambiguous, and part of a negotiated agreement between commercial parties.

 The Difference Between Excluding and Capping.
 Exclusions and caps are different.
 An exclusion eliminates a category of damages entirely — lost profits, consequential damages — regardless of how large or well-documented they are.
-A cap limits the total amount but does not restrict what types of damages count toward that limit (unless the clause also excludes certain types).
+A cap limits the total amount but does not restrict what types of damages count toward that limit.
 A clause that only caps damages but does not exclude consequential damages is meaningfully different from one that does both.
 Always read an LOL clause for both mechanisms.

 What to Do